skillz/example-card-game/README.md

 ### Using The Example Card Game

-1. Clone the repository using `gh repo clone skillz/example-card-game`, or by cloning the repository using your favorite Git client.
+1. Clone the repository using the command `git clone https://github.com/skillz/example-card-game.git`, or by cloning the repository using your favorite Git client.

 2. Create a new Unity project with a [supported version](https://docs.skillz.com/docs/requirements#tech-requirements) of Unity.

-3. Copy the `Example Card Game` folder into the assets folder of your project.
+3. Copy the `Example Card Game` folder into the `Assets` folder of your project.

 4. Follow the [Skillz Developer Tutorial Video Series](https://youtube.com/playlist?list=PLmAtrlfcxO0C8QzUjdTT8HguxnjmsyXpN) to learn how to integrate the Skillz Unity SDK.